dcsil/Achievo/product_research/use_cases.md

 ## Functional Requirements

 1. The user can upload a syllabi, and the AI will automatically extract assignment deadlines and test dates from the document.
-2. The user answers a series of questions tailored to their study habits, goals, mental health breaks, and “hard no-s” (e.g., club meeting from 7–10pm on Tuesdays, commute 9-10am daily).
+2. The user answers a series of questions tailored to their study habits and “hard no-s” (e.g., prefer to study between 6-9pm, club meeting from 7–10pm on Tuesdays, commute 9-10am daily).
 3. The user can see their schedule (based on AI tailored output).
    - Calendar `.ics` file export
    - In-built task/breakdown calendar view of each task per course